kleinfreund/kleinfreund.de/_posts/2014-03-19-soundtracks.md

     <figcaption>Tiny & Big Artwork by <a href="http://www.the-stamm.com/wordpress/?portfolio=tiny-big-box-art">Sebastian Stamm</a>.</figcaption>
 </figure>

-Die tanzt aus der Reihe.
-Die schräge Musik zu einem wahrscheinlich nicht minder schrägen Spiel.
-Ist auch eine Compilation von mehreren Künstlern.
-Hier geht’s dann auch etwas mehr zur Sache.
-Liebling ist _Lusitiana_.
+This one steps out of the line.
+Weird music to a probably even weirder game.
+It’s a compilation of multiple artists.
+It gets quite crazy indeed.
+Favorite is _Lusitiana_.

-## Sonstige
+## Other

-Sehr beeindruckt hat mich auch die Musik zu _Gothic II_.
-Eines meiner Lieblingsspiele.
-Zu erwähnen wäre vielleicht noch die verrückte Musik von _Command & Conquer: Red Alert 3_.
-Der Soundtrack von _Dust: An Elysian Tail_ kam eigentlich auch gut weg.
-Den muss ich mir nochmal anhören.
+I was really impressed by the soundtrack for _Gothic II_ as well.
+One of my favorite games.
+Another honorable mention would be the funny and rocky music from _Command & Conquer: Red Alert 3_.
+Same goes for _Dust: An Elysian Tail_.
+I should give it another try.

-Aus dem Bereich Film kennt sicher jeder schon die großen Teile von Star Wars, Herr der Ringe, Hobbit etc. Nicht zu vergessen Yann Tiersen mit _Le Fabuleux Destin d’Amélie Poulain_.
+From the field of films, most of you will know the big ones like Star Wars, Lord of the Rings, The Hobbit, etc. Don’t forget _Le Fabuleux Destin d’Amélie Poulain_ by Yann Tiersen.

-Wen hab ich vergessen?
-Was ist eure Lieblingsspielmusik?
-Lieblingsfilmmusik?
-Meinetwegen auch Lieblingsmusik?
-Lieblingsirgendwas?!
+Did I forget something?
+What’s your favorite game tunes?
+Favorite film music?
+Favorite music?
+Favorite whatnot?!